sikopet/blog/posts/prog-general.md

 * don't reinvent the wheel - a lot of very smart programmers have designed countless good algorithms and programs
     * good for learning though

+Why test

+* find out problems sooner
+* force us to write code in smaller chunks
+* psychologically esier to modify the code
+* more confidence answering questions about our code

 Function

 * kind of a subprogram